Aprilia Racing: Superstock 1000

 Aprilia has also raced in the Fim Superstock 1000 having won the championship in 2015 with Lorenzo Savadori.

 Motocross

 Aprilia made their international racing debut in the Motocross World Championship competing in the 125cc class from 1976 until 1981 with a best result being a fifth place in the 1979 season with rider Corrado Maddi.

 With Aprilia, Ivan Alborghetti won the Italian 125 and 250 cc motocross championships in 1977.

 Trial World Championship

 Aprilia previously participated in the FIM Trials World Championship.

-On August 30, 1987, at San Marino Grand Prix in Misano, Loris Reggiani won the first World Speed Championship with an AF1.

 In 1992, Tommy Ahvala won the World Trials Championship on an Aprilia Climber.